- File operations - read, write, and edit files in your project with tools that enable agents to manage and modify code and documentation.

 Provide project or user context

-AGENTS.md files files provide persistent memory that is always loaded at session start.
+AGENTS.md files provide persistent memory that is always loaded at session start.

-You must reference additional files in the AGENTS.md file for the agent to be aware of these files.
+You must reference additional files in the AGENTS.md file for the agent to be aware of them.

 Global